vinhkute24/Combine_pretrained_model/README.md

-# Project Title: BRAIN TUMOR CLASSIFICATION USING COMBINATION PRETRAINED CONVOLUTIONAL NEURAL NETWORK (CNN) MODELS
+# Brain Tumor Classification Using Combination Pretrained Convolutional Neural Network (CNN) Models

-Here, I try to improve the process of transfer learning (TL) by combining two pre-trained CNN models which are InceptionV3, MobilenetV3 to detect of brain tumor.
+In this research, I try to improve the process of transfer learning (TL) by combining two pre-trained CNN models which are InceptionV3, MobilenetV3 to classify three types of brain tumor.

 ## Installation Guide for Running the Code in Jupyter Notebook